SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-alignment.md

     @AutomaticSeeAlso(disabled)
 }

-Controls the alignment of a sheet’s components, such as `SKHeaderImage`, `SKTitle`, `SKDescription`, and `SKHighlight`.
+Controls the alignment of a sheet’s components.

 ## Overview

-The `SKSheetOptions/alignment(_:)` option in the `SheetKit` framework provides precise control over the horizontal alignment of all components within a sheet conforming to the `SKSheetable` protocol, such as `SKSheet` or custom implementations.
-It accepts an alignment value—`.leading`, `.center`, `.trailing`, or `nil`—where `.leading` aligns content to the left, `.center` positions it centrally, `.trailing` shifts it to the right, and `nil` (the default) allows components to adopt their intrinsic alignments (e.g., centered images, leading text).
-This option affects the layout of `SKHeaderImage`, `SKTitle`, `SKDescription`, and `SKHighlight`, enabling developers to tailor the visual presentation to specific design or cultural needs, such as right-to-left layouts for certain languages.
+The ``alignment(_:)`` option in the ``SheetKit`` framework provides precise control over the horizontal alignment of all components within a sheet conforming to the ``SKSheetable`` protocol, such as ``SKSheet`` or custom implementations.
+It accepts an alignment value `.leading`, `.center`, `.trailing`, or `nil` `.leading` aligns content to the left, `.center` positions it centrally, `.trailing` shifts it to the right, and `nil` (the default) allows components to adopt their intrinsic alignments (e.g., centered images, leading text).
+This option affects the layout of ``SKHeaderImage``, ``SKTitle``, ``SKDescription``, and ``SKHighlight``, enabling developers to tailor the visual presentation to specific design or cultural needs, such as right-to-left layouts for certain languages.

-For `SKTitle` and `SKDescription`, the option adjusts text alignment, ensuring consistent positioning.
-For `SKHeaderImage`, it repositions the image horizontally within the sheet.
-For `SKHighlight`, the alignment influences the order of elements: `.leading` and `.center` place the image before the text and description, while `.trailing` places the text first, followed by the image.
-This flexibility makes `alignment(_:)` ideal for creating visually cohesive sheets, enhancing readability and user experience across diverse use cases, such as onboarding, forms, or localized interfaces.
-It integrates seamlessly with other `SheetKit` options, like `SKSheetOptions/style(_:)` and `SKSheetOptions/isFullScreenCover(_:)`, for comprehensive design control.
+For ``SKTitle`` and ``SKDescription``, the option adjusts text alignment, ensuring consistent positioning.
+For ``SKHeaderImage``, it repositions the image horizontally within the sheet.
+For ``SKHighlight``, the alignment influences the order of elements: `.leading` and `.center` place the image before the text and description, while `.trailing` places the text first, followed by the image.
+This flexibility makes ``alignment(_:)`` ideal for creating visually cohesive sheets, enhancing readability and user experience across diverse use cases, such as onboarding, forms, or localized interfaces.

-### Platform-Specific Behavior

-- **iOS/iPadOS/tvOS/watchOS/visionOS**: Aligns components (text, images, highlights) to `.leading`, `.center`, `.trailing`, or default (`nil`).
-- **macOS**: Aligns components based on style (`default`, `compact`, `prominent`), with placement varying by version.
-- **All platforms**: `SKHighlight` image precedes text for `.leading`/`.center`, follows text for `.trailing`.

 ## Example

-The following examples demonstrate sheets with different alignment options (`.leading`, `.center`, `.trailing`, and `nil`) to illustrate their impact on component layout.
-Each sheet contains a single page with `SKHeaderImage`, `SKTitle`, `SKDescription`, and `SKHighlight`.
+The following examples demonstrate sheets with different alignment options to illustrate their impact on component layout.
+Each sheet contains a single page with ``SKHeaderImage``, ``SKTitle``, ``SKDescription``, and ``SKHighlight``.
 A `ContentView` enables interactive testing within a SwiftUI application.

 ```swift
 import SwiftUI